 AI Looked at My Plays and Got Weird With It

-I took a handful of photos from our theatre and film productions — moments full of emotion, movement, and chaos — and asked RunwayML, an AI image generator, to read them and combine them with a new prompt so that it can reinterpret them.
+To mark the end of our 2023 season, I took a handful of photos from our theatre and film productions - moments filled with emotion, movement, and chaos - and asked RunwayML to re-imagine them with a new prompt.

 The results?
 Strange, surreal, haunting - and kind of beautiful.
 Here’s a thread that will absolutely mess with your head:

-The next prompt: "Two people listen as one vents his fears, it’s all screams and tons of suspense”.
-This one is from “de Amores & Zombies”:
+The first prompt: "Two people listen as one vents his fears, it’s all screams and tons of suspense”.
+This following one is from “de Amores & Zombies”:

 The next one is from “El Último Inventor”: “Philo Farnsworth (Paolo Salinas) creates the first ever television transmitter... but things quickly spiral into a culinary explosion.”: